 Western Technical College is a public two-year college with a focus on technical education.
 The college has an annual enrollment of approximately 9,400 credit students and 12,900 non-credit students.
-The average age of WWTC's credit and non-credit student is 33.
+The average age of WTC's credit and non-credit student is 33.

-Established in 1890, Viterbo University is a co-educational Catholic University founded in the Franciscan tradition.
+Viterbo University established in 1890, is a co-educational Catholic University founded in the Franciscan tradition.
 Viterbo offers undergraduate and graduate degrees and has an enrollment of approximately 2,700 students.
 It offers over 40 academic programs at the associate's, bachelor's, master's, and doctoral level.